flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 ```

 **Why this is safe:**
-- All watches execute before any early return
+- Watches after early returns simply never execute
-- Order is complete and consistent
+- They don't participate in the ordering mechanism
-- Return statements don't affect watch order
+- No order disruption possible

-**Key principle:** The danger is watches that may or may not be called FOLLOWED by other watches.
-If your conditional/early return is at the end, there are no subsequent watches to worry about.
+**Key principle:** The danger is watches that **may or may not be called** on the SAME build path FOLLOWED by other watches.
+Early returns create separate execution paths, so watches after them are not part of the ordering for that path.

 ## Safe Conditional Patterns